 The three main companions in Russell T Davies-era: Rose (blonde), Martha (brunette) and Donna (redhead).

-11th Doctor (dark brown/black), Rory (light brown) and Amy (extremely Fiery Red Head), plus River (currently blonde; she was also African-American for a while).
+11th Doctor (dark brown/black), Rory (dark blond) and Amy (extremely Fiery Red Head), plus River (currently blonde; she was also African-British for a while).

 Notice that the New Who females are Colour-Coded for Your Convenience; the Doctor's love interests are blonde (Rose, Astrid, River), his best friends are redheads (Donna, Amy), and the unrequited loves are brunette (Martha, Christina, River—notice she only became his love interest when she became blonde).
 Whether the new companion Clara will carry on the tradition is yet to be seen...